 Gage’s shoulders dropped and a small smile played at his lips.
 “You always were wise beyond your years.”

 She shrugged then grabbed her gift and lifted the plate up toward Allison.
 With a faint smile of thanks, she backed up toward the door.
 “Thanks for dinner.
 I’ll catch up with you guys later.
 Just…let me know when you know…something.”

 “Goodnight Mari,” Allison returned with a gentle smile as she let herself out of the house.

-She ducked under the branch of the willow tree and froze in her steps, squeezing the stupid stuffed animal in her other hand.
-Tyler sat at the bottom of the stairs to the guest house with his elbows braced on his knees and his hands clasped in front of him.
-He pushed to his feet when he saw her.
-Taking a deep breath, she gave up on a quiet night in and walked out to meet him.
+She crossed the yard on the little path leading back to her place and ducked under the branch of the willow tree.
+The moment she was free of the tangling vines she froze in her steps, squeezing the stupid stuffed animal in her other hand.
+Tyler sat at the bottom of the stairs leading up to her place with his elbows braced on his knees and his hands clasped in front of him.
+They looked at each other in silence before he eased to his feet.
+He didn’t move toward her though.
+He slipped a hand into his pocket and waited.